 Freezing your eggs can help you hit pause on your biological clock while you move ahead in your career (or just enjoy a childless life a bit longer).
 But insurance rarely covers the entire cost.
 When you can’t pay out of pocket, you might need to consider your financing options.

 Yes, you can use a personal loan to pay for egg freezing.
-Be sure to look at your healthcare policy first.
-It’s becoming increasingly common for insurance companies to partially cover egg freezing, especially when it comes to women about to undergo medical procedures that could cause infertility.
+But look at your healthcare policy first.
+It’s becoming increasingly common for insurance companies to partially cover egg freezing — especially when it comes to women about to undergo medical procedures that could cause infertility.